na-na-hi/renget/archive/r4nhp.md

 And far back, keeping line of sight (for the most part) and keeping their ongoing conversation as quiet as they can, are Hoge and Chihiro.
 Hoge's measured footsteps are oddly loud for her.
 Her wooden geta tap as percussively on the metal flooring as anybody, as she's foregoing even her practiced habits of weasel-stepping and other ninja tricks for silent movement.
 Wasuremono is nearly completely off.
 It rests in its passive state.
 This has made it easy to have a whispered exchange with Chihiro, who is displaying a polite interest in her surroundings as if strolling through a park.
 The kimono she wears helps with keeping her stride calm and short.
 Every so often, one girl will point at something for the other to observe, and they'll mutter between each other.

 The group of seven students go past a laboratory that clearly became a site of untold violence, from what little can be made out in the darkness within.
 A dissection table has been flipped onto its side, spilling a trail of mangled, glistening meat made purple-black by the shadows.
 Medical implements have been shattered and strewn about the floor, bullet holes scatter across the walls, and a spiderweb crack on the observation window clings to the thin lines of metal wire reinforcing the glass.
 What might be a human head twirls upside-down in near-complete darkness from a springy string of something unidentifiable that hangs from a caved-in ceiling panel.
-Right beside it, a housing for fluorescent lights is crumpled undignifiedly on the ground, trailing by a single intact wire, with glass and toxic powders exploded out from it like entrails on a battlefield.
+Right beside it, a housing for fluorescent lights is crumpled without dignity on the ground, trailing by a single intact wire, with glass and toxic powders exploded out from it like entrails on a battlefield.

 An alien creature like a muscular jellyfish with serrated fangs in its lamprey mouth jets from the darkness!
 It slams against the window!
 Clicking and screeching, the teeth scrape horribly in the spiderweb fracture, which flexes with the blow!
 Five screams rise up from five throats as Kaga jumps in front of the girls with his arms spread up and out.
 Rikae spins on one foot to take cover behind three of her dolls, which pyramid up like cheerleaders, and the last leaps into Aomi's arms to be held tight against her chest.
 The devil-girl flies on her back, eyes closed against the horror, legs kicking like a sleeper in nightmare.
 Koukoka tries to lunge forward with fangs bared and eyes terrified, her hackles rising, a hand ready to swipe, but is foiled from effective movement by Joan yelling and trying to jump into her friend's arms.
 A fat buttoncap mushroom blooms up from the slime just beside the window and balloons into a ridiculous size, then bends itself perfectly to jam the peak of the cap up against the weakpoint of the window and squish dryly against the glass, bracing it against the monstrosity on the other side.

 The alien uses its many thorny tentacles to climb up out of sight and pull itself noisily into the duct-works.
 A grated panel slams itself shut sight unseen above the window, the exact duplicate of so many others on their walk.

 "A blade could have pierced through on the flex, of course," whispers Hoge to Chihiro, the way one might commentate over a golf broadcast.

-"Kasumi no kanae,"⁵ quietly affirms Chihiro.
+"Kasumi no kamae,"⁵ quietly affirms Chihiro.
 She raises her hands to said thrusting grip beside her right temple.
 "Use the downward curve to move with the arc of your left arm and keep your force."

 "Yes, exactly my imagining.
 Even a tanto could have gotten through and wounded the puppet."

 "They have good sculptors at this park."

 "I agree.
 But the fake blood seems like a liability issue.
 What if someone slips and is injured on the metal ground?
 And in space you would want more curves on everything.
 I haven't seen guide straps anywhere, either.
 It's all a bit too unbelievable."

 "You speak with such authority."

 "Well, I won't go into that story again.
 It's enough that Ini knows."

 The pair of girls walk into the passageway the other group advanced into, following more startled screams and nervous laughter.
 Beside them, the giant mushroom withers into a desiccated lump and collapses into dust and spores.
 This gets into the slime elsewhere, or is sucked up by the ventilation to disappear into another part of the facility.
 Tiny lines of rhizome slither in the gloam.
 Hoge and Chihiro catch up to Aomi, Rikae, Koukoka, Joan, and Kaga in an anonymous passageway of floor-to-ceiling pods, some reflectively bubbling and others fogged over with frost and holding vague, rigid human forms within.

 Whenever anyone passes by a bubbling vat, their reflection contorts into strange proportions, expanding that body part and truncating another, making even this collection of mutants look more strange and distorted.
 Most of the kids take a moment to watch the effect and pose themselves humorously, trying to shake off the gauntlet of costumed actors and expensive animatronics that had kept them on edge.

 Koukoka is focused on a pained silhouette behind frosted glass, flicking her tail in nervous agitation even as her face calms, when she turns away and catches sight of another inhuman monstrosity of white fur and black claws and freakishly long limbs from the corner of her eye.
 She leaps away with a sharp inhale followed by a loud cough, her tail floofing to maximum size, her hair standing on end, her claws sharpening in the dark and glinting in the lights.
 She almost jumps right into Hoge and barely misses her face.

 Hoge screams suddenly, Wasuremono flairs, and the volume dies from a rising, piercing pitch to a quiet downsweep into low silence, like someone falling past a cliff at terminal velocity.
 She buzzes at the edges, blurring out, face disappearing into static and fuzz, and she stumbles back on silent tripping feet to fall stutter-step animation reel onto her butt.
 Chihiro hides her giggling in the crook of her elbow and manages to stop just before Hoge fades all the way back into view.
 Hoge pouts and rubs her tailbone.
 Chihiro helps her to her feet.
 Koukoka tries to play it cool and pretend nothing unintentional happened, but keeps stealing glances to make sure Hoge is unhurt.